-2.2.
-The SCOT Analysis
+2.2 The SCOT Analysis

-The SCOT analysis was useful in understanding PEN's strengths and challenges, and for identifying both the opportunities open to the organization and the threats PEN faces.
-This analysis enables PEN to continue building on what it does best while understanding the areas of improvement.
-It also uncovers opportunities PEN is well placed to exploit while working towards ways of managing, eliminating or navigating around threats that would otherwise pose serious risks to the organization.
+The SCOT analysis was useful in understanding PEN Kenya's strengths and challenges, and for identifying both the opportunities PEN Kenya's to the organization and the threats PEN Kenya faces.
+This analysis enables PEN Kenya to continue building on what it does best while understanding the areas of improvement.
+It also uncovers opportunities PEN Kenya is well placed to exploit while working towards ways of managing, eliminating, or navigating around threats that would otherwise pose serious risks to the organization.

-Strengths
+CONTEXT & SITUATION ANALYSIS

-- Proper and efficient internal systems and structures that ensure the smooth running of the organization.
-This has ensured that PEN is able to gain the confidence of all its partners (communities, CSOs and donors) while collaboratively working to implement various interventions. - PEN's development model that seeks to ensure that communities are the drivers of their own development agenda.
-This model has ensured that PEN's interventions respond to the priority community needs, are community led and use the local knowledge. - Ability to leverage on partnerships and networks across the country to implement projects and advocate for common causes.
-This has ensured that PEN minimizes chances of duplicating roles and that it has an increased voice on various issues.
+Strengths Challenges • Proper and efficient internal systems and structures that ensure the smooth running of the organization.
+This has ensured that PEN Kenya can gain the confidence of all its partners (communities, CSOs, and donors) while collaboratively working to implement various interventions. do.
+This necessitated a rebranding process to paint the true picture of PEN Kenya.
+A weak learning culture that would enable PEN • PEN Kenya's development model seeks to ensure that communities are the drivers of their development agenda.
+This model has ensured that PEN Kenya's interventions respond to the priority community needs, are community-led, and use local knowledge.
+Ability to leverage partnerships and networks across the country to implement projects and advocate for common causes.
+This has ensured that PEN Kenya minimizes the chances of duplicating roles and that it has an increased voice on various issues.
+PEN Kenya's work thus leading to low impact visibility.
+Failure to attract a new Board of Directors thus challenges the transition of the current ones.
+Failure to capitalize on the already existing goodwill to strengthen partnerships with donors and other organizations, and to upscale our work around the country.
+Opportunities 4 Threats • Donor shifts in funding.

-Challenges

-- A brand identity that is not in line with what we do.
-This necessitated a rebranding process to paint the true picture of PEN. - Weak learning culture that would enable PEN to learn from its past successes and challenges. - Poor image building and communication about PEN's work thus leading to low impact visibility. - Failure to attract a new Board of Directors thus challenges the transition of the current ones. - Failure to capitalize on the already existing goodwill to strengthen partnerships with donors and other organizations, and to upscale our work around the country.

-Opportunities

-- Donor shifts in funding.
 In the recent past, donors have changed from their traditional ways of development cooperation in the global south.
-Donors have now been shifting to localization of decision-making, Journey to Self-Reliance, and consortia funding. - General elections and transition in 2022.
-The elections offer an opportunity to deepen engagement with the expected new leadership (at the presidency and national legislature) and in a

-Threats

-- Government interference.
-The movement of the sector's Regulator (the NGO Coordination Bureau) from the Ministry of Devolution to that of Interior and Coordination of National Government was interpreted by the sector as securitizing civil society work, which is not a true representation of the sector's role. - The failure to commence the PBO Act and the enactment of other civic space legislations that are likely to infringe on citizens and CSOs ability number of counties.
+Donors have now been shifting to localization of decision-making, Journey to Self-Reliance, and Government interference.
+The movement of the sector's Regulator (the NGO Coordination Bureau) from the Ministry of Devolution to that of Interior and Coordination of National Government was interpreted by the sector as consortia funding. securitizing civil society work, which is not a true representation of the sector's role. • consortia funding.
+General elections and transition in 2022.
+The elections offer the opportunity to deepen Kenya's engagement with the expected new leadership (at the presidency and national legislature) and in several counties. representation of the sector's role.
+The failure to commence the PBO Act and the enactment of other civic space legislations are

-Opportunities

-- Third Round of Devolution (2023-27).
-The first two rounds of devolution (2013-2017 & 2017 2022) offers critical lessons on the effectiveness of devolution.
-From these lessons, PEN will be able to rethink their engagement with all devolution stakeholders in the county. - Innovations that have been bolstered and necessitated by (health) pandemics, need for more efficiency and the need for greater impact. - Existence of national platforms for collaboration with various Civil Society actors on various issues such as civic space and deepening devolution.
-These platforms include Civic Space Protection Platform (CSPP) and the Civil Freedoms Forum (CFF). - Increasing number of laws that affect civic space offers more opportunities for interventions.
-The civic space laws include the PBO Act (2013), NGO Coordination Act (1990), the Access to Information Act (2016) among others. - The increased interest that private sector philanthropists have shown on civic space issues offers increased opportunities for collaboration with the private sector in the protection and promotion of civic space.
+Opportunities Threats The change of political guard at both the Innovations that have been bolstered and necessitated by (health) pandemics, the need for more efficiency, and the need for greater impact. civil society. ٠ The existence of national platforms for collaboration with various Civil Society • actors on various issues such as civic space and deepening devolution.
+These platforms include the Civic Space Protection Platform (CSPP) and the Civil Freedoms Forum (CFF). specific issues or areas. ٠ The increasing number of laws that affect

+- civic space offers more opportunities for interventions.
+The civic space laws include the PBO Act (2013), the NGO Coordination Act (1990), and the Access to Information Act (2016) among others. - The increased interest that private sector philanthropists have shown in civic space issues offers increased opportunities for collaboration with the private sector in the protection and promotion of civic space.